KTH-EXPECA/oai5g/docs/quectel/start.md

 We connect it via USB3 to an Ubuntu 20.04 system

-We use the green sysmocom SIM cards found in [osmocom](https://osmocom.org/projects/cellular-infrastructure/wiki/SysmoISIM-SJA5)
+We program the [green sysmocom SIM cards](https://osmocom.org/projects/cellular-infrastructure/wiki/SysmoISIM-SJA5) to register it to our OAI 5G SA network

 ## 1) Set up OAI CN5G and OAI gNB at the same Ubuntu PC